RIKEN-RCCS/lens3/v1/doc/setting.md

 Lens3-Api will be started as a system service with uid:gid="lens3":"lens3".
 This section prepares for it.

-* Copy the Api configuration file
+* Copy the Lens3-Api configuration file
   * Configuration file is: `/etc/lenticularis/api-config.yaml`
   * Modify it
   * See [api-config-yaml.md](api-config-yaml.md) for the fields